ubc-web-services/Megatron/README.md

 - page / content type template suggestions (beyond page and blog)
 - body classes to indicate page section and path for easier theming
 - HTML5 markup
-- ability to add / exclude css / js in .info file
+- ability to add / exclude css in .info file
+- adaptive panels layouts (thanks Jens)

 Usage:
  - you MUST use an alternate admin theme or jQuery will be break.
 It is also recommended to use the 'edit / create content in admin theme' option on the /admin/appearance page.
+An option to toggle on or off the updated jQuery has been added to the theme options if you would prefer to use the jQuery Update module.
+The required version is 1.8.1+

 RECOMMENDED MODULES